 8.x.1 Description

 Semantic descriptions in the oneM2M system can be annotated in heterogeneous ontologies given the data and knowledge can be generated from different domains and stakeholders.
 In many cases, heterogeneous ontologies may have common/similar concepts that are mappable (linked) between each other.
-Such mapping relationship is useful to get a more effective and precise command of semantic control
+Such mapping relationship is useful to get a more effective and precise command of semantic control.

+In this use case, semantic control refers to sending an oneM2M primitive which contains semantic triples that represent some control command(s) targeting at a device.
+Such control commands may be pertaining to a certain ontology.
+For example, the control command for device A is “turn on/off” according to Ontology-A, while the same command for device B could be “switch on/off” according to Ontology-B.

+A oneM2M application may understand only Ontology-A (not Ontology-B) so that it can normally interact with only device A (not device B) by sending control commands (“turn on/off”) as the semantic payload in the oneM2M primitives (such as CREATE a <contentInstance> resource with the content of RDF triples that contains the semantic description of “turn on/off”).

-Automatic ontology mapping (described in clause xxx) is to find the mapping relationships between different ontologies to reuse ontologies.
+With the capability of automatic ontology mapping (described in clause 8.y), oneM2M system is able to find the mapping relationships between ontology A and B, so that it has the possibility to convert the semantic control command into different ontologies for different target devices on behalf of the application.

-After completing the automatic ontology mapping, the semantic control process can leverage the mapping knowledge to generate a more complete and effective command to perform a more precise control

 8.x.2 Source

 Huawei